-Intent: The CRM Agency Officials approve Major Siting Permits based on specific criteria that need to be met: General and CRM permits; Specific: APCs; and Specific: Major Sitings.
+Intent: The CRM Agency Officials approve Major Siting Permits based on specific criteria that need to be met.
 This EIA section demonstrates that the applicant has reviewed the requirements and the proposed project meets the criteria.
 CRM reviews and determines if they concur with the findings.